 The Lewis and Clark Overlook and a native plant garden sit where the museum’s lush gardens meet sagebrush, with panoramic views of the Gorge, plateaus and nearby peaks.
 The centerpiece is The Maryhill Overlook, a site-specific sculpture by renowned architect Brad Cloepfil.

-An art fence at the viewpoint was designed and created by Columbia River Gorge artist Tom Herrera and incorporates historic wrought iron originally owned by Sam Hill.
+An art fence at the Windy Flats Viewpoint was designed and created by Columbia River Gorge artist Tom Herrera and incorporates historic wrought iron originally owned by Sam Hill.
 David and Roseangela Capobianco donated the iron to Maryhill for the project, which was also supported by the museum’s Arthur G. Dunn Guild of Seattle.